 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: November 17, 2018.
-This entry was posted in Chocolate around the World, Outside the Bay Area, Paris chocolate and tagged A La Mére de Famille, Angelina, Aurore Capucine, Chocolat De Neuville, Christophe Rousel, Dalloyau, hot chocolate, Jacques Genin, La Maison du Chocolat, Maison La Goulue, potato chips, Sous les Amandiers, Versailles.
+This entry was posted in Chocolate around the World, Outside the Bay Area, Paris chocolate, Review and tagged A La Mére de Famille, Angelina, Aurore Capucine, Chocolat De Neuville, Christophe Rousel, Dalloyau, hot chocolate, Jacques Genin, La Maison du Chocolat, Maison La Goulue, potato chips, Sous les Amandiers, Versailles.
 Bookmark the permalink.